TOUR NEWS

 Dennis' time was up, so I shifted on my own to a different site for another mini expedition of one week.
 There I hoped to find the newly split Dulit Partridge, Rhizothera dulitensis, Hose's Broadbill and Black Oriole.
 A recent visit by the nomadic Penan hunters apparently wiped out all the local chickens, so I had no luck with the partridge.
 The oriole was also strangely absent.
 Fortunately, the Hose's Broadbill was fairly common and I was pleased to be able to watch several pairs of this lovely species for about an hour of observation time, as they fed in a fairly low and close fruiting fig. Other interesting species seen were: Jambu Fruit-Dove, Rhinoceros Hornbill, Dusky Broadbill, Puff-backed and Finsch's Bulbuls, Bornean Wren-Babbler, White-necked Babbler, Maroon-breasted Philentoma, and Long-billed, Spectacled, and Bornean Spiderhunters.
 The monsoon rains started in earnest this week and limited birding time, but it was great fun.

-to northern Luzon and northern Mindanao to try to see two endemics that I had
+northern Luzon and northern Mindanao to try to see two endemics that I had not

-not yet seen.
-The first was to Isabela Province in NE Luzon in an attempt to
+yet seen.
+The first was to Isabela Province in NE Luzon in an attempt to see

 fruitless days of searching.
 On the first day I found a small patch of bamboo